mjrulesamrat/go-web/README.md

 # go-web

-Learning new language GO with this amazing book "Web Development with Go".
+Web application development with Golang.
+REST-API implementation in golang with gorilla library.

 Learn more about the golang at https://golang.org/